Processing customer data at Danske Bank

 This page tells you about the customer information collected by Danske Bank, the sources and use of the information and the situations in which information will be disclosed.
 We also provide instructions for checking your information in the bank's registers, correcting any errors in your information and prohibiting the use of your information.

-Danske Bank Plc is the Finnish subsidiary of the Danish company Danske Bank A/S.
+Danske Bank A/S, Finland branch, is the Finnish subsidiary of the Danish company Danske Bank A/S.

 Where is customer data obtained?